miguelrodriguezp99/easytype/README.md

-# Easytype
+# EasyType

 ![Typing-web-hero-shots](https://github.com/miguelrodriguezp99/EasyType/assets/72866796/10b25aa6-a602-4cc6-9a48-ab872b9869ff)

 ## Introduction

-Easytype is a cutting-edge, responsive web application that draws inspiration from the renowned open-source MonkeyType platform.
-Designed with an educational intent, it offers a rich environment for users keen on enhancing their typing skills.
-This app supports a wide range of devices, including smartphones, tablets, and desktop computers, to ensure a flawless user experience.
-It features a dedicated server architecture for managing user accounts, allowing for customized typing practice with in-depth feedback on metrics such as speed, accuracy, and more after each session.

-The inception of this app was as a frontend-centric project, developed personally by me.
-Although initially inspired by MonkeyType, EasyType has evolved significantly.
-To see the beginnings of this journey, you can explore the initial frontend development repository here: [\[Frontend\]](https://github.com/miguelrodriguezp99/typing-web-frontend).
+EasyType is a web application aimed at improving typing skills, taking inspiration from the renowned MonkeyType.
+It's fully responsive, ensuring a seamless experience across various devices, including smartphones, tablets, and desktop computers.
+The application supports customizable typing tests, in-depth feedback on performance, and user account management for tracking progress over time.
+Initially a frontend project, EasyType has grown to include numerous features that set it apart, while still paying homage to MonkeyType.

 ## Features

-- **Responsive Design:** EasyType is crafted to offer an optimal experience across all device types, ensuring a consistent and immersive practice environment.
+- **Responsive Design:** Delivers a smooth experience on all devices.
-- **Customizable Typing Tests:** Tailor your typing tests by choosing your preferred number of words, accommodating different skill levels and goals.
+- **Customizable Typing Tests:** Allows users to set their preferred test length.
-- **Immediate Feedback:** Receive comprehensive feedback on typing speed, accuracy, and other vital metrics immediately after a test or when time runs out.
-This feedback is essential for identifying areas of improvement and fostering progress.
+- **Immediate Feedback:** Provides detailed metrics right after the test.
-- **Countdown Timer:** Engage in a challenge mode with a countdown timer to simulate pressure, aiming to enhance both speed and accuracy.
+- **Countdown Timer:** Adds a layer of challenge to improve speed and accuracy.
-- **User Account Management:** Our robust server infrastructure supports user registration and login, preserving progress and preferences for a personalized experience.
+- **User Accounts:** Enables saving progress and personal preferences.
-- **Blur Effect:** A subtle blur effect signals when the user clicks outside the application or near its edges, indicating a shift in focus away from the typing area.
+- **Blur Effect:** Reduces distractions by blurring when clicking outside the typing area.
-- **User Registration and Activity Log:** Comprehensive account management features are now in place, including registration and activity tracking, to boost user engagement and track personal progress.
+- **Registration & Activity Log:** Helps track user engagement and improvement.
-- **Neon Database Integration:** By leveraging Neon's cloud capabilities for a PostgreSQL database, we ensure scalable, secure data management and storage.
+- **Neon Database:** Utilizes PostgreSQL for secure and scalable data management.
-- **JWT Token-Based Cookie Use:** We enhance security and user permissions through JWT tokens within cookies, offering a secure and efficient authentication framework.
-- **Scoring System and Detailed Statistics:** A detailed scoring system and performance statistics provide insights into accuracy, words per minute (WPM), errors, and more, facilitating a comprehensive analysis of typing skills.
-- **Enhanced Typing Modes:** The app now includes various typing challenges, from special character integration and numeric typing tests to a quotation system and a freeform 'Zen' mode for unrestricted practice.
-- **Multiple Themes and Sounds:** Personalize your practice environment by selecting from a variety of themes to change the app’s color scheme and toggling keyboard sounds according to your preference.

-## What's New

-EasyType is profoundly inspired by MonkeyType, a pillar in the typing practice community.
-However, unlike the original MonkeyType, which is built on vanilla JavaScript, EasyType is fully developed in React.
-This foundational difference has allowed for the replication of MonkeyType's functionality within EasyType through a completely distinct codebase, with a focus on learning and improvement.
-This approach not only mirrors the real-time typing test dynamics but also introduces an array of custom features and optimizations inherent to the React ecosystem, distinguishing EasyType in its right while paying homage to the open-source project that inspired it.
+- **JWT Authentication:** Secures login sessions with JWT token cookies.
+- **Detailed Stats:** Offers a comprehensive analysis of performance.
+- **Various Typing Challenges:** Includes multiple modes for practice, such as special characters and Zen mode.
+- **Themes & Sounds:** Allows customization of the practice environment.
+- **Leaderboard:** Shows the top 10 players and users' global ranking if logged in.
+- **Performance Graphs:** Provides a visual representation of score progress during tests.

 ## Getting Started

-Begin your EasyType journey by accessing [EasyType](https://typing-web.vercel.app) from any compatible device.
-Dive into typing practice immediately with no installation required.
-Just create your account, select your challenge level, and start enhancing your typing skills today.
+To start using EasyType, visit [EasyType](https://typing-web.vercel.app) from any device.
+No installation required—create an account, choose your challenge, and begin improving your typing skills today.

 ## Built With

-- **React:** The core technology behind our UI, chosen for its efficient, component-based development capabilities.
+- **React:** For efficient, component-based UI development.
-- **Tailwind CSS:** For streamlined responsive design, ensuring a smooth user experience across all device sizes.
+- **Tailwind CSS:** Ensures a responsive and attractive design.
-- **HTML & CSS:** The backbone of web content structuring and styling, fundamental for creating a visually appealing and structured application.
+- **HTML & CSS:** The foundation for structuring and styling web content.

 ## Acknowledgments

-- **Inspiration from MonkeyType:** This project is deeply inspired by MonkeyType, acknowledging the significant impact that dedicated practice tools can have on skill development.
+- **Inspired by MonkeyType:** A nod to the influence of dedicated practice tools.
-- **The Open-Source Community:** Our development process has greatly benefited from the extensive resources and support within the open-source ecosystem, a contribution we hold in high regard.
+- **The Open-Source Community:** For their support and the wealth of resources provided.

-This documentation reflects all newly incorporated features, presented in a refined and formal manner, marking the evolution of EasyType as a distinguished platform for typing practice.
+This documentation highlights the comprehensive features and improvements of EasyType, emphasizing its development into a leading platform for typing practice.